HoGentTIN/linux-training-hogent/modules/processes_jobs/040_processes_jobs_practice.md

 9. Put one of the `sleep` commands back in foreground.

 10. (if time permits, a general review question...)
 Explain in detail where the numbers come from in the next screenshot.
-When are the variables replaced by their value ?
-By which shell ?
+When are the variables replaced by their value?
+By which shell?

+    ```console
     [student@linux ~]$ echo $$ $PPID
     4224 4223
     [student@linux ~]$ bash -c "echo $$ $PPID"